KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws3-box-model-layout/3hero.md

 1. Open _index.html_ and find the `section` containing the text containing title of the web page, "LadyDev Bar &amp; Grill".
-Because we want our hero image to fill the entire title area, declare a style for `class="hero"` and set the height to 600px.
+Because we want our hero image to fill the entire title area, in _styles.css_ declare a style for `class="hero"` and set the height to 600px.

 1. Add a background image to hero section by adding

+   {% filename %}styles.css{% endfilename %}
    ```css
       background: url("../images/hero.jpg") no-repeat center top;
    ```